heymikehaynes/crashthearcade/content/blog/2024/do-your-thing.md

 ---
 title: Do your thing
 date:
 type: post
 tags:
   - Social media
 ---

+This might sound obvious but it bears repeating.

 The internet has no shortage of opinions, some helpful, some not so much.
-If you spend too much time worrying about what other people think of the things you do, you’ll end up stuck, second-guessing yourself instead of just doing the thing that brings you joy.
-Let me save us some time: the opinions of random people online don’t matter.
+If you spend too much time worrying about what other people think of the things you do, you’ll end up stuck, second-guessing yourself instead of just doing the thing that fills your tank.
+Let me save us both some time: the opinions of random people online don’t matter.

-Not one bit.

 If you’ve got a blog, write in it.
 If you don’t, make one and start.
 If posting on Mastodon makes you happy, do that.
 If Bluesky feels like a better fit, go for it.

-You don’t need permission, validation, or even an audience to do what brings you happiness.
-The people that will tell you otherwise don't know you and aren't in your shoes.
-Their skepticism isn’t worth your time.
+You don’t need permission, validation, or even an audience.
+The people who say otherwise don’t know you, don’t understand you, and definitely don’t get a say in how you spend your time.

 Ignore the noise.
-Lean into what makes you happy.
-Just do your thing.
+Lean in to what makes you happy.
+Do your thing.